judahben149/Spendr/README.md

 * [Navigation Component](https://developer.android.com/guide/navigation/get-started) - Navigation Component is a powerful library in Android Jetpack for managing app navigation.
 It simplifies screen transitions, handles navigation automatically, and promotes a consistent user experience.

 * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) & [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - ViewModel and LiveData are key components of Android Architecture.
 ViewModel separates data handling from UI components, preserving data during configuration changes.
-LiveData is an observable data holder that automatically updates the UI when data changes, considering the lifecycle state.
-Together, they promote clean architecture, separation of concerns, and enhance app testability.
+As mentioned above, Spendr use of ViewModels and LiveData to deliver reactive UIs.

 * [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) - Kotlin Coroutines is a lightweight framework for asynchronous programming in Kotlin.
-It simplifies background tasks without blocking the main thread, improving code readability and enabling efficient concurrent programming in Android apps.
+To avoid blocking the main thread, calls to the database and other expensive operations are handled on a background thread, ensuring fluent user operations and enhanced performance.

 * [Kotlin Flows](https://kotlinlang.org/docs/flow.html) - Kotlin Flows is a reactive stream library in Kotlin for handling asynchronous data streams.
-It provides a concise and declarative approach to reactive programming, enabling efficient handling of asynchronous operations and data stream transformations in Android applications.
+Spendr uses Flows with Coroutines to ensure asynchronous operations.

 * [Room persistence library](https://developer.android.com/training/data-storage/room) - Room is a powerful persistence library in Android that simplifies working with databases.
 It offers convenient APIs and annotations for seamless data storage and retrieval.
+Entries in Spendr are stored and persisted in the local database.

 * [Paging-3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - Paging 3 is a powerful library for efficient handling of large datasets in Android apps.
-It simplifies pagination, loading data in chunks, and improves performance.
+All calls to retrieve multiple entries from the database is paged.
+This makes for faster retrieval times and a smoother UI feel for the user.

 * ViewPager-2 - ViewPager 2 is a powerful library for creating swipeable screens and slide-based UI in Android.
 It simplifies navigation between fragments or views, enabling interactive and engaging experiences.
-With flexibility and smooth scrolling, ViewPager 2 enhances the user experience for features like image galleries, onboarding screens, and tabbed layouts.
+In Spendr, Viewpager2 is used on the Activity screen for swiping between Income and Expenditure categories.
+It is also used for the Onboarding screens of the app.

 * ViewPager Dot Indicator - ViewPager Dot Indicator is an Android library that adds a stylish dot indicator to ViewPager screens.
-It improves navigation and enhances the visual appeal of your app.
+It is used in the Onboarding section to enhance the visual appeal of the app.

 * Epoxy - Epoxy is an Android library that simplifies the creation of complex RecyclerView layouts.
 It provides a more declarative approach to building UIs, making it easier to handle dynamic data and efficiently update your views.
+Epoxy is used in the Overview, Entry list and Entry detail Sections of the app.
+This approach is chosen over vanilla Recycler view because of the availability of complex items and states.

 * Lottie Animations - Lottie Animations is an Android library for seamless integration of vector-based animations in your app.
-It supports animations created in design tools using JSON or XML files, providing smooth playback and enhanced user experience.
+Lottie is used for all resource animations in Spendr.

 * MP Charts - Powerful charting library for Android.
 Supports various chart types with extensive customization.
 Visualize data effectively and create engaging charts.
+This is used in the Visualize Fragment.

 * Alarm Manager - Alarm Manager is a crucial Android component for scheduling time-based tasks and events, ensuring timely execution of app functionalities.